weecology/lab-manual/WEecology:-Lab-Interviews.md

 ## Lab Member Roles

-The role of lab members is to provide information to the interviewee and general feedback about their interactions and perceptions of the interviewees.
+The role of lab members is to provide information to the interviewee about what life working in weecology is like and provide feedback to Morgan & Ethan about their interactions with, and perceptions of, the interviewees.
 Here are some things to think about while interacting with interviewees:

 * Give them your honest feedback on the pros and cons of the group, working with Ethan and Morgan, Gainesville, UF, etc. Everyone has their own personal tradeoff landscape and we want people to make an informed decision to join us.
 * One of the biggest issues we see in hiring at all levels (students, staff, faculty) is people making decisions based on whether they can see themselves hanging out with/being buddies with an interviewee.
 This is not an appropriate filter (we are hiring colleagues, not friends) and it is one of the primary ways that implicit bias can influence decision making and result in biased hiring.
-* This isn't to say that the person's character isn't important.
+* That said, how someone will interact professionally is important.
 We are a collaborative group with diverse interests and career goals.
 Things to look for:
     * Do they seem supportive of diverse career pathways or dismissive of particular career goals?
     * Do they listen to you and respond in a professional manner or do they act like talking to you is a waste of time and say dismissive things about your research or other pursuits (not liking your favorite team/hobby is not the same as judging you negatively for having a hobby)?
-    * Do they seem like they would work well in a collaborative environment - listen and think about different persepctives and engage proactively in discussions with you?
+    * Do they seem like they would work well in a collaborative environment - listen and think about different perspectives and engage proactively in discussions with you?
 * Do their research interests align well with the group/funding support?
     * People who have done well/been happy in or group are often those with more general research interests.
-What does that mean?
-An example would be someone who is only interested in understanding rodents as opposed to using rodents to better understand general processes.
-We tend to be a general question/challenge oriented group and those more focused on studying a particular place or taxa have expressed feeling out of place.
+For example, something interested in using rodents to better understand general processes as opposed to someone  primarily interested in understanding rodents or understanding the ecology of a particular place (e.g., SE Arizona).
+General interests help ensure that folks feel like a part of the lab even if no one else is working in their particular area.
+    * Are they excited about science?
+    * Are they interested in interdisciplinary research and a mix of field and computational approaches?
+    * Are the comfortable with/excited about working in an open manner?
     * Is there something in your interactions with the individual that makes you think our group is a particularly good fit or that they might do well with us but struggle in other workplaces/lab environments that they are more likely to run into?
-We don't make decisions solely on this, but we do weigh this when applicants are closely ranked.